 In fact, according to the National Audit Office, the government has made several critical missteps in its rollout of the National Cyber Security Programme.

-The NAO commented the government’s strategy was a ‘complex challenge’ and one that the government itself doesn’t fully believe it can achieve.
+The NAO commended the government’s strategy as a ‘complex challenge’ and one that the government itself doesn’t fully believe it can achieve.

 It is reported as having low confidence in half of its strategic plans.